A new class of metrics for learning on real-valued and structured data: Abstract

 \section{Abstract}

-We propose new metrics on sets, ontologies, and functions that can be used in various stages of probabilistic modeling, including exploratory data analysis, learning, inference, and result interpretation.
-These new functions unify and generalize some of the popular metrics on sets and functions, such as the Jaccard and bag distances on sets and Marczewski-Steinhaus distance on functions.
-We then introduce information-theoretic metrics on directed acyclic graphs drawn independently according to a fixed probability distribution and show how they can be used to calculate similarity between class labels for the objects with hierarchical output spaces (e.g., protein function).
-Finally, we provide evidence that the proposed metrics are useful by clustering species based solely on functional annotations available for subsets of their genes.
-The functional trees resemble evolutionary trees obtained by the phylogenetic analysis of their genomes.
+We propose a new class of metrics on sets, vectors, and functions that can be used in various stages of data mining, including exploratory data analysis, learning, and result interpretation.
+These new distance functions unify and generalize some of the popular metrics, such as the Jaccard and bag distances on sets, Manhattan distance on vector spaces, and Marczewski-Steinhaus distance on integrable functions.
+We prove that the new metrics are complete and show useful relationships with $f$-divergences for probability distributions.
+To further extend our approach to structured objects such as concept hierarchies and ontologies, we introduce information-theoretic metrics on directed acyclic graphs drawn according to a fixed probability distribution.
+We conduct empirical investigation to demonstrate intuitive interpretation of the new metrics and their effectiveness on real-valued, high-dimensional, and structured data.
+Extensive comparative evaluation demonstrates that the new metrics outperformed multiple similarity and dissimilarity functions traditionally used in data mining, including the Minkowski family, the fractional $L^p$ family, two $f$-divergences, cosine distance, and two correlation coefficients.
+Finally, we argue that the new class of metrics is particularly appropriate for rapid processing of high-dimensional and structured data in distance-based learning.